 Interactive Playground / Beambox

-2. Day at Auckland Live workshops
+Day at Auckland Live workshops

 Students explored light, sound and how it is used in our modern-day communication.
-By using household items, such as mirrors, rubber bands, lenses, sunglasses, the students learnt more about the way light travels, the properties of light and linking that to how we use it in communication.
+By using household items, such as mirrors, rubber bands, lenses and sunglasses, they learnt more about the way light travels, the properties of light and linking that to how we use it in communication.

 Visitors to the 2017 MOTAT Science Street Fair explored the new music composition capability of the Beambox.

 As part of his summer project Zak Whiting had modified each box so it transmitted an audio track, consisting of a single instrument.

 When the boxes were combined the layers of instruments played a full ensemble.

 For more information please visit the MOTAT website.